alexfernandez/basic-request/README.md

     });

 That is it!
 No wading through responses, parsing status codes or anything else;
 basic-response will do that for you.
-It evern follows redirects!
+It even follows redirects!

 You can see a couple of examples in [the test file](https://github.com/alexfernandez/basic-request/blob/master/test.js).